 Not applicable.
-There are no PHAs within the city limits.
+The City of Royal Oak does not own or maintain public housing.
+Therefore, there are no troubled PHAs within the city limits.

 CR-35 - Other Actions 91.220(j)-(k); 91.320(i)-(j)

 Actions taken to remove or ameliorate the negative effects of public policies that serve as barriers to affordable housing such as land use controls, tax policies affecting land, zoning ordinances, building codes, fees and charges, growth limitations, and policies affecting the return on residential investment.
 91.220 (j); 91.320 (i)